 Besides the benefits that a LinkedIn profile affords you in general, with the more than 200 trade show discussion groups, there is a fantastic opportunity to network with and learn from your peers.
 Among the highlights are the Trade Show Marketing Group, created by Scott Young to help trade show managers and exhibitors maximize the exposure and business opportunities created by events and trade shows.
 LinkedIn also offers several membership tiers based on your goals and objectives.

 Social media calendars, email, and marketing template generators are among the many useful and 100% free tools offered by inbound marketing gurus at HubSpot.
-We also have some free templates available at Skyline.
+We also have some free trade show templates available at Skyline.

 Social Media Management